-- Float (numerical) - Double (numerical) maps to a Wonderware Historian float.
+- Float (numerical). - Double (numerical) maps to a Wonderware Historian float data type.
 If the value of the double exceeds the range of a float, its value is clamped to the maximum value for the float and the quality is set to Uncertain. - Integer (numerical) - Boolean (non-numerical) - String Unicode (non-numerical).
-Limited to 512 characters, so truncation can occur.
-If so, quality is set to Uncertain. - CustomEnum (non-numerical) maps to a Wonderware Historian integer - ElapsedTime (numerical) maps to a Wonderware Historian float and converted to seconds - Arrays or parts of arrays are not supported. - Enum type attributes are historized as integer ordinal values. - NaN values for float and double data types are converted to null values. - All numerical attributes are sent to the Wonderware Historian in the engineering units exposed by the attribute.
-The Wonderware Historian does not scale the value.
+Limited to 512 characters.
+Characters that exceed the 512 maximum length are truncated.
+If truncation occurs, the quality value of the packet is set to Uncertain. - CustomEnum (non-numerical) maps to a Wonderware Historian integer. - ElapsedTime (numerical) maps to a Wonderware Historian float and is converted to seconds. - Arrays or parts of arrays are not supported. - Enum type attributes are saved as Wonderware Historian integer ordinal values. - IEEE NaN values for float and double data types are converted to null values prior to being sent to the historian.
+NaN values are associated with a Bad OPC data quality. - All numerical attributes sent to the Wonderware Historian are in the engineering units specified for the attribute.
+The Wonderware Historian does not scale numerical values.